 The discovery of the Haynesville Shale Play has been compared to the gold rush as companies scramble to lease land and obtain mineral rights in the area.
-It is estimated that this shale area extends over 3 million acres from northwest Louisiana into east Texas.
+This shale area, estimated at over 3 million acres, extends from northwest Louisiana into east Texas.

 Crafton Tull provided surveying for pipeline right-of-way acquisition in the Haynesville Shale Play area of DeSoto, Bossier, Caddo, and Red River parishes in Louisiana.
 Our team surveyed over 1.5 million linear feet of natural gas pipeline routes.
 We prepared acquisition documents on over 100 sections based on section breakdown computations using Bureau of Land Management (BLM) procedures and boundary evidence located in the field.
 Using original government notes and plats, USGS quadrangle sheets, and recent aerial photography, we provided evidence that original corners were located, flagged, and documented for precise location by GPS and Trimble robotic equipped field personnel.